 Some songs sound like America to me.
 Not sound American.
 They sound like the streets, suburbs and towns that make up America.
 This song sounds like long straight streets lined with tall trees, wide enough to drive down with a car parked either side.

-‘We sit on front porches and swing life away, we get by just fine here on minimum wage’ is quite a beautiful sentiment if you think about it.
+Is quite a beautiful sentiment if you think about it.
 It’s an achievable goal, a tangible happiness that resonates stronger than any ‘I’m the biggest, the best, gonna be a millionaire’ rock rap superstar bull shit.

 Swing Life Away sounds to me like a song from a working class rock band about their wider community.
 A song that doesn’t sneer at all that is wrong, doesn’t see boggle eyed loons behind curtains and doesn’t strive to get away or tear anything down.